Stop the insanity

 No, this is not another high volume, blind ambition driven self help program designed to jump start our true potential as hard driving individualists.
 This is a recipe/article about how to sous vide process and then finish a particular cut of meat.
 There is, however, some controversy.

-People argue ad infinitum about what qualifies as a picahna, what it should look like, how it should be cut, how it should be cooked, how it should be served, and even whether it is tough or tender.
+People argue ad infinitum about what qualifies as a picanha, what it should look like, how it should be cut, how it should be cooked, how it should be served, and even whether it is tough or tender.
 The debate extends to its actual spelling, either picahna or picanha.
-Some fanatic picahna-ites even insist that the cut is not available outside of Brazil, as if South American butchers possessed secret knowledge of butchery or that the cattle raised on the Pampas were somehow genetically distinct and anatomically unique.
+Some fanatic picanha-ites even insist that the cut is not available outside of Brazil, as if South American butchers possessed secret knowledge of butchery or that the cattle raised on the Pampas were somehow genetically distinct and anatomically unique.
 I do not settle disputes.
 I just cook.

-At the other end of the spectrum, people frequently ask if a culotte/coulotte steak is the same thing as a skirt steak.
+At the other end of the spectrum, people frequently ask if a culotte steak is the same thing as a skirt steak.
 Good humor aside, I think I can settle that debate.
 It is not.

 You can do this!